Growing Young Leaders

 I believe that we have raised the expectations of children without teaching them the skills necessary to accomplish those expectations.
 Many times we have provided them with a life full of material things and pleasurable experiences but free of challenges and hardships that teach the strategies necessary to set and accomplish goals.
 These are lessons learned in the early childhood years.

 I recently attended a business association meeting where scholarships were given to some of the top high school seniors in the area.
-The accomplishments of these young people were impressive; they not only had grade point averages that were off the charts but they logged in an impressive number of service hours in local charities, excelled at sports academics, and/or the creative arts.
+The accomplishments of these young people were impressive They not only had grade point averages that were off the charts but they logged in an impressive number of service hours in local charities, excelled at sports academics, and/or the creative arts.
 They were valedictorians and class presidents.
 They created organizations and began movements around issues they were passionate about.
 They won awards.
 Some even had full scholarships to West Point or well known universities.
+These were examples of students who demonstrated great leadership qualities and who had the potential to use those qualities to develop themselves as well as change the world for the better.

 What personal qualities are necessary to be a leader in today’s world?
 What are some of the important lessons that these young people learned and practiced to be leaders in their own lives?